schwarz-e/schwarz-e.github.io/mbe-simulations.md

 - `fPIC` - Position-independent code (required for shared libraries)
 - `shared` - Build shared object that can be used by the solver code
+- `o` - Output name (e.g., name of the compiled plugin)
 - `I` - Include path (solver headers)
 - `L` - Library path (solver build libraries)
 - `l` - Link against solver libraries

-*Note: If the include or library paths do not match your solver build, compilation will fail.*
+*Note: If the include or library paths do not match your solver build, the compilation will fail.
+Ensure that the paths provided after `-I` and `-L` are the exact paths to where the FEBio source code is located on your system.*

 # 6. Running Simulations

-After the sovler is built and the plugin is compiled, you should be able to run the solver executable and load the plugin.
+After the solver is built and the plugin is compiled, you should be able to run the solver executable and load the plugin.

 Typical run command: